the practical kitchen

 how to make focaccia croutons.

 The best thing to do with day-old or stale focaccia bread?
 Learn how to make homemade focaccia croutons!
+I love using these homemade focaccia croutons in chicken Caesar salad, but they're also so good to add some crunch to a warm bowl of creamy tomato soup.

 a small white bowl of focaccia croutons with caesar salads in the background.